Sharing my gratitude practice with a small circle of friends has brought me the following benefits:

 I’m looking forward to your feedback of what else is good about sharing a gratitude practice in the comments!

-- Gratitude Practice – Part 1
+- Gratitude Practice – Partner Shared Agreements

-- How to feel your Feelings, Not their Shadow
+- How to feel your Feelings, Not their Shadow – The Importance of “sensing into” our body, heart and emotions

-- The science of creating a new habit
+- The science of creating a new habit – How combining a physical practice with meditation and mantras helps achieve specific results

 Marci Shimoff “Happy for No Reason”